Neofinetia falcata, the Japanese Warrior orchid

 This species has been cultivated by the Japanese warrior class for centuries.
 At one time anyone who was not a member of the elite samurai class was forbidden to possess a specimen of the plant.

 This species is native to Japan, Korea and parts of China.
-These have a leaf span of about 3.5 inches.
 They are NOT in flower now.
 The leaves are 3 to 4 inches long.

 Some have bloomed already at least once.
 We have a number of them and we'll pick out a nice one for